Cycling alongside vineyards in Sonoma County

 Healdsburg Plaza

-The ride starts near Healdsburg’s historic plaza on Grove Street at City Hall (easy parking nearby).
-Start off going south on Grove and then take a right on Mill Street, which soon becomes Westside Road.
+The ride starts near Healdsburg’s historical plaza on Grove Street at City Hall (easy parking nearby).
+Head south on Grove and then take a right on Mill Street, which soon becomes Westside Road.

 In a mile you’ll turn right onto West Dry Creek Road, where you’ll enjoy expansive views and great natural beauty.